SabrinaHerrero/fri-color-detect/README.md

 ***********************************************
  Add code to package and upload to arduino
 ***********************************************
-Add the color_finder.cpp , and color_subscriber.ino files toyour ROS workspace
+Add the color_finder.cpp , and color_subscriber.ino files to your ROS workspace

 Open the Arduino IDE and upload color_subscriber.ino